justas-d/Stormbot/README.md

 * Roles with custom hex colors
 * Reminders
 * Audio streaming from basically most of video/audio services (twitch included)
-* A chat bridge between Terraria and Discord
+* A chat bridge between Terraria, Twitch and Discord.

 # Setup
 You will first want to set up a Data folder (stored in ````Stormbot.Helpers.Constants.DataFolderDir````).